Resources for Free Media

 Seems like every copyright holder has a different definition of “attribution” which makes it a pain in the ass to seem compliant.
 I imagine that’s probably why very few websites actually do it.
 And even proper attribution to the copyright holder is no protection from accusation of unfair use.
 But providing attribution (even if it isn’t a requirement of use) certainly makes you look better, both online and in a court of law.

-For more on attribution, check out this news article on the Blog Herald discussing “How to Provide Attribution in the Blogging World” or, examples of Copyright Attibution for Creative Commons Media(pdf).
+For more on attribution, check out this news article on the Blog Herald discussing “How to Provide Attribution in the Blogging World” or, examples of Copyright Attribution for Creative Commons Media(pdf).

-And while WordPress thoughtlessly strips links out of image captions, making it near impossible to attribute graphics, this kind soul has developed a working solution, which I now implement here at conradzero.com.
+And while WordPress thoughtlessly strips links out of image captions, making it near impossible to attribute graphics, this kind soul has developed a working solution.

 Much of the “free” media is only free for non-commercial use.
 As you can imagine, the definition of “Commercial Use” has become a slippery topic.
 If you have Google Adwords running on your personal blog, is that “Commercial”?
 What if you use your blog as a focal point for adding readers to an e-mail list where you send out ‘exclusive offers’?
 What if you have a Paypal ‘Donate’ button at the bottom of your site?

 Again, I recommend erring on the side of caution.
 If you are making money, then you should use media that allows for commercial use.

 If you plan on editing a graphic, pic, sound file or video, make sure the usage license allows for derivative works, otherwise contact the media’s copyright holder for permission.